Choosing from Root Canal vs Extraction | Elements Dental Spa

 How to Decide Which Treatment You Need

-If you’re unsure whether you need a root canal or extraction, schedule an evaluation with Elements Dental Spa.
 We will examine your tooth’s condition, review X-rays, and discuss your options.
 Factors like the location of the tooth, extent of damage, and your personal preferences all play a role in making the right decision.